 We are a community school and pride ourselves on the quality of our relationships both within school, with parents and in the community.
-We want you to get in touch with school at every opportunity to give us feedback on all aspects of school life.
+Parents are welcome to get in touch with school at every opportunity to give us feedback on all aspects of school life.